Use torch.profiler to find training bottlenecks, then write custom Triton kernels to optimize LLaMA 8B fine-tuning

 rm -rf ~/.cache/huggingface/hub/models--meta-llama--Llama-3.1-8B

-You've profiled a real training workload, identified the bottlenecks, written custom Triton kernels to address them, and measured end-to-end improvements.
-Here's where to go next:
+You profiled a real training workload, identified bottlenecks, shipped custom Triton kernels, and measured end-to-end impact.
+Continue from here with:

-lm_head linear projection with the cross-entropy, computing logits chunk-by-chunk and never materializing the full [B*T, V] tensor at all.
-See Liger-Kernel's FusedLinearCrossEntropy for a production implementation.torch.autograd.Function pattern used in this playbook.pip install liger-kernel and apply_liger_kernel_to_llama().
-Compare its throughput against your hand-written kernels.--batch-size 2 or --batch-size 4 to see how GPU utilization improves when more compute work is available per step.
+lm_head linear projection with the cross-entropy so logits are produced chunk-by-chunk and the full [B*T, V] tensor is never stored.
+See Liger-Kernel's FusedLinearCrossEntropy.torch.autograd.Function pattern as here.pip install liger-kernel and apply_liger_kernel_to_llama(), then compare throughput to your hand-written kernels.--batch-size 2 or --batch-size 4 to see utilization when more matmul work sits behind each step.